Cathedral of Saint Thomas More (Arlington, Virginia)

-The Cathedral of Saint Thomas More located at 3901 Cathedral Lane is the cathedral of the Roman Catholic Diocese of Arlington Virginia and the seat of Bishop Michael F. Burbidge.
-The rector of the cathedral is the Very Reverend Patrick L. Posey, V.F.
-Fr.
-Posey was appointed in June 2019.The Rev. Robert J. Rippy was the rector from 2005 to 2019.
+The Cathedral of Saint Thomas More located at 3901 Cathedral Lane is the cathedral of the Diocese of Arlington in Virginia and the seat of Bishop Michael F. Burbidge.
+The rector of the cathedral is the Very Reverend Patrick L. Posey, who was appointed in June 2019.
 The cathedral also has a Parochial Vicar, two resident priests, Director of Religious Education, Youth Minister and Music & Liturgy Coordinator.